Securing the Federal Government’s Data

-In fiscal year 2018 alone, more than 31,000 cyber incidents targeted federal agencies – and the cyber threat landscape against federal government targets is only growing more complex.
-From cyber criminals to nation state actors and their proxies, a diverse array of attackers seek to steal sensitive data, make money, or simply create chaos and heighten distrust in American institutions.
+The cyber threat landscape against the federal government is only growing more complex.
+From cybercriminals to nation-state actors and their proxies, a diverse array of attackers seek to steal sensitive data, extort money, or create chaos and heighten distrust in American institutions.